praveenpankaj/praveenpankaj/README.md

 ## About Me

 I am a farmer and Chief AI Scientist at [UrbanKisaan](https://urbankisaan.com).
 Earlier, I was the Chief Scientist at [Cropin](https://cropin.com), where I led the Cropin AI Labs team.
-Our focus was on integrating Earth Observations and AI to revolutionize agriculture and promote sustainable land and resource use.
-Our multidisciplinary team includes Earth observation scientists, data scientists, and agronomists.
+The focus is on integrating Earth Observations and AI to revolutionize agriculture and promote sustainable land and resource use.
+My multidisciplinary team includes Earth observation scientists, data scientists, field scientists, and agronomists.

-Previously, I led the Data Science and Machine Learning team at Corteva Agriscience (formerly Dow-DuPont Agriculture) in Hyderabad.
+I also led the Data Science and Machine Learning team at Corteva Agriscience (formerly Dow-DuPont Agriculture) in Hyderabad.
 My experience also includes roles as a Data Analytic Scientist at Shell Technology Center Bangalore and as a Researcher and Technical Manager at Samsung Advanced Institute of Technology (SAIT).

 I currently serve as an adjunct faculty member at [AMMACHI Labs](https://ammachilabs.org) at [Amrita Vishwa Vidyapeetham](https://www.amrita.edu), where I advise and mentor Master's and Ph.D. students.
-I am part of the apex committee responsible for setting up the AI Centers of Excellence in India and part of the committee member of the AWS-Harvard Data Science Initiative.
-This semester (Spring 2025), I am also conducting lectures and tutorials at IIT Ropar for the students who are enrolled in the AI minor program.
+I am part of the apex committee responsible for setting up the [four AI Centers of Excellence in India](https://www.pib.gov.in/PressReleasePage.aspx?PRID=2064990&reg=3&lang=2) and part of the committee member of the [AWS Impact Computing Project with the Harvard Data Science Initiative (HDSI)][https://datascience.harvard.edu/programs/aws-impact-computing-project-at-the-hdsi/].
 Additionally, I am a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).

-My academic background includes a Ph.D. in Control, Signal, and Image Processing from Ariana, a joint research team of INRIA, CNRS, and UNS INRIA; a Master's in Electrical Engineering from Texas A&M University; and a Bachelor's degree in Electrical Engineering from the Indian Institute of Technology (IIT) Roorkee.
-I was also a contractual researcher during my postdoctoral years at the Pasteur Institute in Paris.
+My academic background includes a Ph.D. in Computer Vision, Control, Signal, and Image Processing from Ariana, a joint research team of [INRIA][https://www.inria.fr/en], CNRS, and UNS INRIA; a Master's in [Electrical Engineering from Texas A&M University, College Station][https://engineering.tamu.edu/electrical/index.html]; and a Bachelor's degree in Electrical Engineering from the [Indian Institute of Technology (IIT) Roorkee][https://www.iitr.ac.in].
+I was also a contractual researcher during my postdoctoral years at the [Pasteur Institute][https://icy.bioimageanalysis.org] in Paris.

 Beyond my professional work, I am passionate about biodiversity and practice natural and organic farming at my own farm.
 I am also a certified Heartfulness Meditation trainer.